CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 ## Pledge Requests Voucher-Request from the Adolescent Registrar

 The smartphone generates a random nonce _SPnonce_.
-To this is added SOMETHING-that-is-time-unique, to create a *voucher-request challenge*.
+(Do we need something time-based too here?)

+The smarkaklink client encrypts this to the public key of the AR, which was found in the QR code.
+If the key is RSA, this is a simple public key operation (we need to reference appropriate padding due to various attacks).
+In the mandatory to implement ECDSA case, then ECIES is used instead.

+The result goes into the Voucher-Request-Request, posted as a JSON containing a single field: *voucher-request challenge*.
 This is placed in the voucher-challenge-nonce field.

-Using the public-key of the AR that was scanned from the QR code, the smartphone encrypts the challenge using CMS (or COSE?).
+(XXX-should be done with JOSE?
+Probably)

 NOTE: DPP has a round with the SHA256 of the device's key to make sure that the correct device has been chosen.
 The TLS connection effectively provides